Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 It's:

 - all the information you want to have but written in a specific way
-- all the information that the webpage need to be more friendly and helpful
+- all the information that the web-page need to be more friendly and helpful

 ### CSS, Javascript and other resources